-- A parent requesting leave of absence during term time should make the application in writing at least two weeks in advance. - A leave of absence request form is available from the school office or can be downloaded from our website. - On the leave of absence request form you will be asked to record if your child has a sibling/siblings in any other Hexham Partnership Schools, it is important that this is recorded. - The school may invite the parent into school to discuss the reasons for the application and the impact the absence may have on the child's education. - The school will reply to all applications in writing stating the headteacher's decision.
+- A parent/carer requesting leave of absence during term time should make the application in writing at least two weeks in advance. - A leave of absence request form is available from the school office or can be downloaded from our website. - The school may invite the parent/carer into school to discuss the reasons for the application and the impact the absence may have on the child's education. - The school will reply to all applications in writing stating the headteacher's decision.